Jobwawesh/product-review-code-challenge/README.md

 ## Topics Covered
 The following are the concepts covered in this practice session

-- Introduction to the Active Record ORM
+- Active Record Migrations.
-- Active Record query methods
+- Active Record Associations.
+- Class and Instance Methods.
-- Using Active Record to create tables
+- Active Record QueryingProject Setup.
-- Introduction to Rake
-- Basics of DB migrations.

 Documentation on the Ruby language can be found here: [Ruby Docs](https://docs.ruby-lang.org/en/3.1/)